-You ask me, “How do I get rid of bleach stains?”
-I say that you should stop using bleach and instead make do with the very good alternatives I’ve listed further on.
-That’s what environmental scientists are telling us these days.
+I say that the best way to get rid of bleach stains is to stop using bleach and instead make do with the very good alternatives listed on this page.
+That’s also what environmental scientists are telling us these days.
 The manufacturing of bleach as well as its domestic and industrial use has been linked to enough health problems, particularly cancer, to warrant the abandonment of chlorine bleach altogether.
 However, it does get whites very white.If, however, you aren’t willing to make the switch right now, I understand.
 I still use bleach myself, albeit very infrequently.
 But let’s get to the crux of the matter: removing or repairing stains leftover by chlorine bleach.

 Can bleach stains be removed?